 It should be noted that both Boudia and Finchum have been compared to the great Greg Louganis.
 Boudia has been featured in an ESPN The Magazine bio titled “The Next . . .
 Greg Louganis?”

 Speaking of Louganis, there is a lot of speculation on the internet about either Thomas Finchum or David Boudia being gay.
 Sports with an artistry component tend to engender that kind of commentary about their male athletes.
-They are both still too young to be publicly labeled on orientation yet, so people should back off.
+They are both still too young to be publicly labeled on orientation yet, so peop

 For more information on Thomas Finchum and David Boudia, see also: Trick Wire: Boudia, Finchum Both Want To Be The Top: Some Gay Sensibilities